FS-1501A: U.S. 17/Future I-87 - Feasibility Study

 Interactive Map : https://goo.gl/nKf87j

 U.S.17 is the only north-south corridor east of I-95.
-It stretches 284 miles from South Carolina to Virginia and serves 13 North Carolina Counties.
-55 miles of the roadway are categorized as freeway, 155 miles are expressway/multilane and 75 miles are two-lane highways. speed Limits range from 45 mph to 70 mph.
+It stretches 284 miles from South Carolina to Virginia and serves 13 North Carolina counties.
+55 miles of the roadway are categorized as freeway, 155 miles are expressway/multilane and 75 miles are two-lane highways.
+Speed limits range from 45 mph to 70 mph.
 Approximately 79.5 miles lie within this feasibility study's area between Martin County and the Virginia State Line.
-It passes through 6 North Carolina counties, Martin, Bertie, Chowan, Perquimans, Pasquotank and Camden.
-One Segment explored would extend into Currituck County.
-The purpose of the project being evaluated This being to Upgrade U.S. 13/17 from U.S. 64 in Williamston to Virginia to interstate standards to improve mobility, connectivity, and safety.
+It passes through 6 North Carolina counties: Martin, Bertie, Chowan, Perquimans, Pasquotank, and Camden.
+One segment being explored would extend into Currituck County.
+The purpose of the project is to upgrade U.S. 13/17 from U.S. 64 in Williamston to Virginia to interstate standards to improve mobility, connectivity, and safety.